twrelax523/ostium-scalper/README.md

 ```

 <b>NOTE:</b> Similiarly you can create a Stop order, just use 'STOP' as the order_type and make sure at_price is set to an acceptable stop loss price.

+### Add Colateral
+TBD

+### Add control of Slippage (also in the SDK) - Not only default
+TBD

+### Tp / Sl - explain not specifying what means - 900 % for TP max and SL meaning
+TBD

+### Maybe take or Make sure we have the error mapping from code to string errro msgs.
+TBD

+### Funding rate calculation - SDK to get breakdown of FF, RF, PnL, etc.
+TBD

 ## Example Usage Scripts